 Because Aviva understands that you and your family need all the help you can get during this fragile stage of your life, we’ve introduced a dedicated Patient Support Programme.

 What is the Patient Support Programme?
-It’s a complimentary programme for Aviva’s MyShield and MyHealthPlus policyholders that helps with your healthcare management.
+It’s an opt-in programme exclusively for Aviva’s MyShield and MyHealthPlus policyholders that helps with your healthcare management.
 Some of the diseases supported include diabetes mellitus, cancer, stroke, heart disease and kidney disease.
 The programme gives you and your family invaluable and holistic support, empowering you to take charge of your condition.

 How does it work?
 Patients under the programme will be supported by a team of dedicated healthcare professionals who’ll design a personalised care plan based on your unique healthcare needs, in consultation with your attending doctors and other healthcare providers.
 The programme runs for up to 12 months depending on your need for support, and participation is entirely voluntary.